 Do you enjoy talking to yourself and practicing fancy accents and/or strange noises?
 Do you like to spend your free time pretending you are in a fake debate telling off your asshole coworkers?
 Have you ever dreamed of making nachos naked?
 Do you wish you had more time and creative space to practice twerking without judgement?
-If you answered yes to any of these questions, you should live alone (If you answered yes to all of these questions, please be my best friend).
+If you answered yes to any of these questions, you should consider living alone.

 When you live alone you don’t have to be surrounded by things from the housewares department at Ross that say generic messages like “Live, Laugh and Dance in the Rain Like No One Is Watching”, unless of course, you want to.
-Currently, I would describe my design aesthetic as what you would get if a band of gypsies breezed through town carrying their wares on their back.
-After a night of shrooming they woke up and found, much to their dismay, that they were in Scottsdale, Arizona, and skipped town taking only what they could carry on their backs, leaving me with their hanging lanterns, vases, postcards and hand-written notes.
+Currently, I would describe my design aesthetic as what you would get if a band of gypsies breezed through town carrying their wares on their back and after a night of shrooming, they awoke to find, much to their dismay, that they were in Scottsdale, Arizona, and skipped town, taking only what they could carry on their backs, leaving me with their hanging lanterns, vases, postcards and hand-written notes.
 It feels impossibly me.

 So, please don’t feel bad for me because I live alone.
 I happen to love it and I’m pretty sure I’m getting more awesome.
 Having said all that, I would love to have you over.
 Just let me know before you come over so I can get my bra off the table.